-Over the last 12 months, team Pike + Bambridge have all made the move towards a greener electric mobility, and we’re pleased to say it’s been (almost) a seamless process.
+Over the last 12 months, the team at Pike + Bambridge have all made the move towards a greener electric mobility, and we’re pleased to say it’s been (almost) a seamless process.
 It’s fair to say that it is new, and it requires giving more thought to your daily commute or weekend away with the car.
 In this blog we look in detail at areas you may wish to think about to support you making the decision to move to an EV lifestyle.

 Electric cars reduce emissions